dimitri/pgextwlist/README.md

 The operations `CREATE EXTENSION`, `DROP EXTENSION`, `ALTER EXTENSION ...
 UPDATE`, and `COMMENT ON EXTENSION` are run by *superuser*.
 The `ALTER EXTENSION ...
-ADD|DROP` command is intentionnaly not supported so as not to allow users to modify an already installed extension.
+ADD|DROP` command is intentionally not supported so as not to allow users to modify an already installed extension.
 That means that it's not currently possible to `CREATE EXTENSION ...
 FROM 'unpackaged';`.